dimitar-seraffimov/mlx7-week2-search-engine-on-MS-marco/README.md

   -- upload to hugging face - DONE
 - 00_train_tkn.py = python script that builds a clean vocabulary from Wikipedia (text8) and MS MARCO search data ("query" + "passage_text"), then tokenises (queries and positive/negative passages) - DONE

-2. train the word2vec on the new vocabulary - consider the impact of negative_passage when using the CBOW -- upload to weights and biases
+2. train the word2vec on the new vocabulary

-Or even better!
-Use the these files to hugging face.
+ -- this is too slow and not optimised, I know how to do it -> use a pretrained one